Walkeshwar Temple

-Walkeshwar Temple, also known as the Baan Ganga Temple, is a temple dedicated to the Hindu god, Shiva located in Walkeshwar, near Malabar Hill neighbourhood, in South Mumbai precinct of the city of Mumbai, India.
+Walkeshwar Temple, also known as the (Baan Ganga Temple), is an Ancient Hindu temple, dedicated to Lord Shiva located in Walkeshwar, near Malabar Hill neighbourhood, in South Mumbai precinct of the city of Mumbai, India.
 It is situated at the highest point of the city, and close to the temple lies the Banganga Tank.

 Legend

-Legend has it that Hindu god, Rama paused at that spot on his way from Ayodhya to Lanka in pursuit of the demon king, Ravana who had kidnapped his wife, Sita.
+Legend has it that the Hindu god, Rama paused at that spot on his way from Ayodhya to Lanka in pursuit of the demon king, Ravana who had kidnapped his wife, Sita.
 Then Lord Rama was advised to worship Shiva lingam and he is said to have constructed the original linga of sand, after getting tired of waiting for his brother, Lakshman to bring an idol.
 The name is etymologically derived from the Sanskrit word for an idol made of sand -- Valuka Iswar, an Avatar of Shiva.

 As the story progresses, when Rama was thirsty, as there was no fresh water readily available (only sea water), he shot an arrow and brought Ganges over here.
-Hence Bana (arrow in Sanskrit) Ganges.
+Hence Bana (arrow in Sanskrit) and Ganges in combination called Banganga.
 The water that feeds the tank stems from an underground spring at that spot, despite its proximity to the sea.

 History

 The temple and the attached fresh water Banganga Tank were built in 1127 AD by Lakshman Prabhu, a Chandraseniya Kayastha Prabhu minister in the court of Silhara dynasty Kings who ruled Thane, and the islands of Mumbai during 810 to 1240 AD.
 The temple was destroyed by the Portuguese during their reign over Mumbai in the 16th century.
 It was rebuilt due to the generosity of Mumbai businessman and philanthropist, Rama Kamat, a Gaud Saraswat Brahmin (known in British records as 'Kamati') in 1715.
 The main temple has been substantially reconstructed and many smaller temples have come up around the Banganga Tank.
 By 1860, the temple started attracting greater crowds and 10 to 20 other temples had come up around it and 50 dharamshalas.

-Even today the temple itself and much of the property in the complex belongs to the Gaud Saraswat Brahmin Temple Trust.

-The temple has inscriptions with 8 verses in Sanskrit, which describe the story of the temple.
-The inscription is given below;